Professional Employees Association (PEA) supplementary benefits

 This account is available to employees who belong to the Professional Employees Association (PEA).
-A Health Spending Account (HSA) allows you to pay for eligible out-of-pocket expenses that aren't covered by your extended health and dental plans.
+A Health Spending Account (HSA) allows you to pay for eligible out-of-pocket expenses that are not covered by your extended health and dental plans.

 - You can only access your HSA funds by claiming them for reimbursement of eligible expenses.
-You can’t cash in your account.
+You cannot cash in your account

-- Funds in an HSA must be claimed within two plan years or you lose them.
+- Funds in an HSA must be claimed within 2 plan years or you lose them.
 Funds are available for covered expenses in a plan year.
-Any remaining funds at the end of the calendar year will be carried forward to the next calendar year and must be claimed by the end of the second calendar year or you'll forfeit those funds.
+Any remaining funds at the end of the calendar year will be carried forward to the next calendar year and must be claimed by the end of the second calendar year or you'll forfeit those funds

 - Unless you have coordinated benefits with your spouse, you can claim funds from your HSA when you submit your initial claim for reimbursement.
-Claims can be made electronically through GroupNet or by completing the appropriate paper claim form (extended health or dental with Health Spending Account) on MyHR.
-Check GroupNet for your HSA balance after January 1, 2020.
+Check GroupNet for your HSA balance.
+Claims can be made electronically through GroupNet or by completing and submitting the appropriate paper claim form:

-- If your employment ends, you can’t claim expenses incurred after your termination date.
-Any unused funds will be forfeited.
+- If your employment ends, you cannot claim expenses incurred after your termination date.
+Any unused funds will be forfeited

 The claiming deadline for your HSA is February 28 following the year in which the expense was incurred.
 For example, if you have expenses in 2020, you must submit your claim by February 28, 2021.

 It’s recommended that you submit claims immediately after treatment.
-Late claims will not be accepted by Canada Life (GWL).
+Late claims will not be accepted by Canada Life.